 - Office 365 Outlook

-Email hosting is generally very cost-effective.
-However, when evaluating email hosting providers note that if the price is low, remember to check out the features because the providers could skip on essential features such as security and space.
+A. Email hosting is generally very cost-effective.
+However, when evaluating email hosting providers, note that if the price is low, remember to check out the features because the providers could skip essential features such as security and space.

 Q 11.
 Why do small businesses need email hosting?